martinabruni/SkyAlertV2/README.md

   - Allows input of MQTT broker details such as IP and port.
   - Validates connection details and establishes a connection to the broker.
   - Displays connection status (success or failure).
-  - Automatically disconnects from the broker upon activity lifecycle changes.
   - Navigates to `Screen2Activity` on successful connection.

 ### 3. **`Screen2Activity`**